 Science in Ancient India Physics and Chemistry

 Paramanu is made of two Sanskrit words.
-Param means ultimate or beyond and anu means atom.
-Thus, the term "paramanu" literally means ‘beyond atom.’
-This was a concept at an abstract level which indicated the possibility of splitting atom, which is now the source of atomic energy.
-The term “atom” however should not be confused with the concept of atom as it is understood today.
+Param means ultimate or beyond and Anu means atom.
+Thus, the term “Paramanu” literally means ‘beyond atom.’
+This was a concept at an abstract level which indicated the possibility of splitting Atom, which is now the source of atomic energy.
+The term “atom” however should not be confused with the concept of the atom as it is understood today.

 Kanada, a 6th century, Indian philosopher was the first person who went deep systematically in such theorization.
 Another Indian was the philosopher Pakudha Katyayana.
 He was a contemporary of Buddha, who also propounded the ideas about the atomic constitution of the material world.
 All these were based on logic and philosophy.
 Hence, it lacked any empirical basis for want of commensurate technology.

 Similarly, the principle of relativity (not the one which Einstein propounded) was available in an embryonic form.
-This was enshrined in the Indian philosophical concept of 'sapekshavad', the literal translation of this Sanskrit word is theory of relativity.
+This was enshrined in the Indian philosophical concept of ‘Sapekshavad’, the literal translation of this Sanskrit word is a theory of relativity.

 The coinage dated from the 8th Century B.C. to the 17th Century A.D.
 Numismatic evidence of the advances made by smelting technology in ancient India around that time have been found.
 In the 5th century BC, the Greek historian Herodotus observed that Indian and the Persian army used arrows tipped with iron.
 Ancient Romans were using armor and cutlery made of Indian iron.

 It has been standing in the open for last 1500 years.
-It had withstood the wind, heat and weather, but still has not rusted.
+It had withstood the wind, heat, and weather, but still has not rusted.
 There is only a very minor natural erosion.
-This kind of rust proof iron was not possible till iron and steel was discovered few decades before.
+This kind of rust-proof iron was not possible until iron and steel were discovered a few decades before.